innocentperos/fakerAPI/Readme.md

     ```

-### ViewSet
+### <a name="ViewSet"> ViewSet </a>

-Viewset allows the use of classes to group request handlers together.
-This is ispired by django-rest-framewok.
+Viewsets are classes allows grouping request handlers together.
+This is ispired by [django-rest-framewok](https://www.django-rest-framework.org/api-guide/viewsets/).

-**ViewSet can only be used with TypeScript as it uses decorators  which currently is not support natively in javascript at the moment.**

 **Example**